• We’d like to clarify how SolarCloud credits (technically disbursements) are applied to your energy account.

 SolarCloud are happy to work with the community projects and assist them so they don’t need to spend valuable dollars and time on additional legal requirements.

-SolarCloud’s CEO and Board feel it is important for you to know that your money is safe because of the protections we have put in place.
-However, you should be warned that if you trust your investment to a non-registered scheme then your investment is not as protected as it could be.
+SolarCloud’s CEO and Board feel it is important for you to know that your investment is as safe as we can make it because of the protections we have put in place.
+With a non registered scheme then your investment is not as protected as it could be.

 Traditional solar panels on a residential roof, only really work for a small number of people.